It’s been 76 years since Paris was liberated from the German occupation.

 During the Liberation Parade on August 26th, Charles de Gaulle made his famous speech, saying Paris had suffered but was now freed from the enemy.

 However, the French capital was not quite free from fighting.
 Clashes continued with stubborn German fighters for two more days.
 The period of “purification” of Paris that followed was also marked by violence, with arbitrary executions and revenge killings of those perceived as pro-German.

 10. Jean Cocteau’s cigarette shot

-The well know author and cinema director Jean Cocteau had been sitting on the balcony of the Hotel Crillon to watch the Liberation Parade, when the cigarette he was smoking was suddenly torn in half by a bullet.
-The shot had meant to kill him after he was mistakenly taken for a German sniper.
+The well-known author and cinema director Jean Cocteau had been sitting on the balcony of the Hotel Crillon to watch the Liberation Parade, when the cigarette he was smoking was suddenly torn in half by a bullet.
+The shot had meant to kill him after he was mistaken for a German sniper.

-Later that year, Cocteau appeared in front of the Cinema Purification Comitee, after being criticised for his attitude during the Occupation, but he was quickly cleared of any wrongdoings.
+Later that year, Cocteau appeared in front of the Cinema Purification Committee, after being criticised for his actions during the Occupation, but he was quickly cleared of any wrongdoings.

 by Léa Surugue